mic-user/alexa_skill_bridge_lambda/README.md

 # **[Addition]**
 1. Do not spend your money for same services.
 Since this is exactly same service you have now.

-# **[Summary]**
-- Exposed 443 HA port.
-- Any SSL cert.
-- Get the external HA Address.
-- Alexa config in HA confiuration.xml
-- Lambda at right region for locale
-- Set the address into everywhere correctly like BASE_URL, Alexa console, etc.
-- Non-blocked network path to HA reside in your room.
-- Wait discovery and use.